Best May Dividend Paying Stocks

 - Pays dividends in February, May, August, and November

-Since its inception, this company has rewarded shareholders with rapid dividend growth.
-And it’s just a matter of time before AbbVie becomes a Dividend Achiever.
+Since its inception, management has rewarded shareholders with rapid dividend growth making the company a Dividend Achiever.

 - Stock symbol: AAPL